Sparse Additive Gaussian Process Regression: Simulation Study

 To evaluate the performance of our methodology and compare it to competing approaches, we run a family of simulations.
 We focus on the one-dimensional case ($d=1$) and we simulate from a GP with mean function

 which is represented in Figure \ref{fig:exSim} in the interval {[}0,1{]}.
-We generate a sample of $n=200$ locations from a uniform distribution on $[0,1]$ and we define the observed responses as $y_{i}=f(x_{i})+\epsilon_{i}$ for all $x_{i}\in\mathcal{X}$, with $\epsilon_{i}$ sampled as independent noise with distribution $N_{1}(0,0.1)$.
+We generate a sample of $n=200$ locations from a uniform distribution on $[0,1]$ and we define the observed responses as $y_{i}=f(x_{i})+\epsilon_{i}$ for all $x_{i}\in\mathcal{X}$, with $\epsilon_{i}\sim N_{1}(0,0.1)$.
 The data are split into training and testing sets, with sizes 150 and 50, respectively.
 We consider two scenarios.
 In the first scenario, the testing set is selected at random.
-In the second scenario, the testing set is chosen as the subset with locations in the central portion of the $[0,1]$ interval, by selecting the 50 data points with $x_{i}$ closest to $0.5$.
-Figure \ref{fig:exSim} shows one example of data generated with such a procedure.
+In the second scenario, the testing set is chosen as the subset with 50 data points with $x_{i}$ closest to a point randomly chosen in $[0.25,0.75]$.
+Figure \ref{fig:exSim} shows an example for each of these scenarios.